carmenchapa/SkySkeleton/README.md

 #### Upload and use assets
 1. Update the link to the asset folder:

+* _Note: In order for the preview to work once the creative is uploaded to Double Click, the feed needs to be have been published at least once._

   ```javascript
   devDynamicContent.Application_NxN[0].Image_assets = 'https://s0.2mdn.net/ads/richmedia/studio/NumberForlder/';
   ```

 2. Update the `queue.loadManifest([])` in `loadAssets()` function:

   ```javascript
   queue.loadManifest([
         // {id:'', src:''},